-Each Fund must also provide 60 days' prior written notice to its shareholders if the Board of Trustees changes the Fund's policy of investing at least 80% of its assets in investments suggested by the Fund's name, as described in each Fund's Principal Investment Strategies section below.
+The Tortoise Energy Infrastructure Total Return Fund's investment objective to seek total return is non-fundamental and may be changed without approval by the holders of a majority of the outstanding voting securities of the Fund upon 60 days' prior written notice to shareholders.
+The Fund must also provide 60 days' prior written notice to its shareholders if the Board of Trustees changes the Fund's policy of investing at least 80% of its assets in investments suggested by the Fund's name, as described in the Fund's Principal Investment Strategies section below.